-I prefer the last option.
+Although most commentators today see the second option as the most natural fit, I have to admit that I do quite like the last option.
 You know, one of the great promises is that God will not lose or forsake you.
 God will not allow his church to die out.
 God will look after his people.
 Through all the chaos and turmoil, God’s kingdom will remain.

 - Words that will not pass away (v31)

 Not only will a generation remain but Jesus’s words wills tand the test of tiem as well.
 We can trust him to keep his promises to us.